adamrushuk/minimal-mistakes/_posts/2018-12-16-ansible-dsc-windows.md

 comments: true
 ---

+**Updated: 2019-01-03** Changed CentOS Vagrant box to 7.6 and now using PIP for Ansible installation.

 ## Scenario

 For the past year or so I've been teaching my friend [Steve](https://github.com/steevaavoo) about the many tools